JonosGit/hsds/docs/frontdoor_install_azure.md

 Sample .bashrc
 --------------

-These environment variables will be passed to the Docker containers on start up.
+These environment variables will be use to configure Front Door

     export RESOURCEGROUP=myresouregroup
     export LOCATION=westus